Chiraggksh/Chiraggksh/README.md

 <br/>

-I'm a **Software Developer** focused on building full-stack web applications — currently interning at **ByoSync**, where I work on real-world product development with an emphasis on the backend.
+I'm a **Software Developer** with production experience building full-stack web applications.
+I completed a **Full Stack Developer Internship at ByoSync** (Feb–Apr 2026), where I shipped real product features — designing REST APIs, integrating ML model endpoints, and leading a full frontend revamp that cut load times by 40%.

-My work involves designing **REST APIs**, handling **authentication flows**, managing **databases**, and thinking through how backend decisions shape the user experience.
-This internship has pushed me beyond just writing code — into thinking about **architecture, scalability, and clean data flow**.
+Beyond the backend, I think about **architecture, scalability, and clean data flow** — and how those decisions shape the end experience.
+My work spans AI-powered tools, civic platforms, and production-grade systems.

 > *I enjoy understanding how systems are structured, not just making things work.*